McCartneyAC/Back_of_the_Envelope/README.md

 * * ~QQ plot~
 * * ~resid v fitted~
 * * ~histogram of residuals~
-* fix issue with missing points whenever there are residuals? what's that about.
+* fix issue with missing points whenever there are residuals? what's that about??
 * set "1 IV" and "2 IV" plots to be a logical when `length(indevars) == 1{} else if length(indevars == 2{} else NULL`
-* rotate `SJP.corr()` table variables :/
+* ~rotate `SJP.corr()` table variables~ :/
+* * fix left-right scroll on dataTableOutput.

 ## User Feedback:
 * For the Correlation table, you may want to rotate your x-axis labels 45 or 90 degrees.
 Getting a lot of overlap for files with > 20 factors